exploratory-io/book/analytics/forecasting.md

   * Seasonalities
     * Yearly Seasonality - By default, whether to use yearly seasonality is automatically determined, but you can explicitly specify it here.
     * Weekly Seasonality - By default, whether to use weekly seasonality is automatically determined, but you can explicitly specify it here.
+    * Daily Seasonality - By default, whether to use weekly seasonality is automatically determined, but you can explicitly specify it here.
     * Strength of Seasonality - Controls the strength of seasonality taken into account in the forecasting.
+    * Seasonality Mode - This option controls whether the Seasonality, Holiday, and External Predictors have additive or multiplicative effect in the forecasting.
+Default is Additive.
   * Holidays
     * Strength of Holiday Effect - Controls the strength of holiday effect taken into account in the forecasting.
+    * Countries for Holidays - You can specify list of country codes whose holidays should be considered in making forecast.
   * Limits
     * Trend Upper Limit - Upper Limit of trend.
 Largest possible value for the trend to be forecasted. e.g. Size of entire market, etc.
     * Trend Lower Limit - Lower limit of trend.
 Takes effect only when Trend Upper Limit is specified.
   * Changepoints
+    * Changepoint Period (Ratio) - Change points are detected only within specified ratio of training period from the beginning of data.
+Default is 0.8, which means change points are detected only within the first 80% period of the training data.
     * Number of Potential Changepoints - Number of automatically selected candidates for changepoints.
 Used when Potential Changepoints are not specified.
     * Flexibility of Changepoint Selection - Larger value makes the trend line more flexible, by allowing more changepoints.
     * Potential Changepoints - You can specify points of time at which trend could have changed, as candidates of changepoints.
   * Other Properties
     * MCMC Samples for Full Bayes - If a value greater than 0 is set, full Bayesian inference with the specified number of MCMC samples is performed.
 If 0, which is the default, is set, MAP estimation is performed instead of full Bayesian inference.
   * Data Preprocessing
-    * How to Fill NA - How to fill NA after aggregation of data.
+    * Missing Value Handling for Value - How to fill missing values after aggregation of data.
 There are following options.
 The default is No Fill.
       * No Fill
       * Fill with Previous Value
       * Fill with Zero
       * Linear Interpolation
       * Spline Interpolation
+    * Missing Value Handling for Predictors - How to fill missing values of External Predictors after aggregation.
+Options are same as "Missing Value Handling for Value".
   * Evaluation
     * Test Mode - When this option is set to TRUE, the last part of the input data for the period specifed by "Forecasting Time Period" is not used for training data, and kept to test predictive performance of the model.
+    * Time Period for Test Data - Length of periods (e.g. days, months, years...) at the end of the data to be kept as test data.

 # How to Use This Feature